Hattar, Pakistan

 Hattar (حطار) is one of the 44 union councils, administrative subdivisions, of Haripur District in the Khyber Pakhtunkhwa province of Pakistan.
 It is located south of the district capital, Haripur, at 33°51'1N 72°51'8E and borders Taxila Tehsil of Punjab province.

 Industrial Estate Hattar

 Industrial Estate Hattar is situated 16 kilometer at Kot Najibullah.
-It was established in 1985–86 at a total area of 1032 acre of land.
-There are around 400+ operational units that are mainly composed of food and beverage, textile, crockery, paper printing, chemical, cement, publishing, chemical, rubber, carpets and leather products.
+It was established in 1985–86 on a total area of 1032 acre of land.
+There are around 400+ operational units that are mainly composed of food and beverage, textiles, crockery, paper printing, chemicals, cement, publishing, chemical, rubber, carpets, and leather products.
 It is served by Hattar railway station.